The House of Nilides

 THE DIVINE ORIGIN

-The royal dynasty of Pylos, like so many other royal houses of the Mycenaean period, had its own founding myths that the associated with divine ancestors.
+The royal dynasty of Pylos, like so many other royal houses of the Mycenaean period, had its own founding myths that were associated with divine ancestors.

 Pelias, growing up, usurped his father's throne and banished his brother.

-NELEIDES AND HERACLEIDAE* ( the numerous descendants of Heracles )
+NELEIDES AND HERACLEIDAES* ( the numerous descendants of Heracles )

-Everything was perfect for the House of Nileidon until the moment in front of Nilea came Hercules asking him to purify him from the murder he committed with Ifitos as the victim.
+Everything was perfect for the House of Neleides until the moment in front of Nelea came to Hercules, asking him to purify him from the murder he committed with Ifitos as the victim.

-Neeleas refused and Hercules enraged killed the King of Pylos as well 11 of his sons.
+Neleas refused, and enraged Hercules killed the King of Pylos and 11 of his sons.

-Another version says that Nileas hunted fled to Corinth where he eventually died.
-The Heracleidae, in turn, pursued the Sons of Neelea,known as the Neelides.
+Another version says that hunted Neleas fled to Corinth, where he eventually died.
+Heracleidaes, in turn, pursued the Sons of Neleas, known as Neleides.

-Nestor was the only one who escaped the persecution of Irakleids after being in Gerene,as later he acquired the nickname 'Gerinios'
+Nestor was the only one who escaped the persecution of Herakleidaes after being in Gerene, as later he acquired the nickname 'Gerinios.'